AUL-PURE/puRephd/README.md

 ## Input file requirements

 This script relies on four CSV input files with a header row, comma as delimiter, and UTF‑8 encoding.
 Date fields (if any) use DD/MM/YYYY (e.g., 31/12/2025).
-Each file's column names and order must be exact, including cases where the same header name appears more than once—the script distinguishes these by position.
+Each file's column names and order must be exact, including cases where the same header name appears more than once - the script distinguishes these by position.
 You can read more about the file requirements here: [./dummyData](dummyData/).

 ## Install (local) & load